 What can we learn from this today?
 In this chapter, we see the Sovereignty of God over death itself.
 The religious leaders tried to suppress the truth with bribes and lies, but the Resurrection cannot be hidden.
 This chapter also defines the Mission of the Church.
 We are not just called to believe in the Resurrection privately; we are commanded to "Go and make disciples of all nations."
 This mission is rooted in the authority of Christ and sustained by His promise: "I am with you always."
 As we follow this command, we do so by the power of the Holy Spirit, who empowers believers for service and godly living.
 The Gospel ends not with a "The End," but with a "Go," as the Church begins its work of proclaiming salvation to the ends of the earth.

-28 After the Sabbath, at dawn on the first day of the week, Mary Magdalene and the other Mary went to look at the tomb.
+28 In the end of the sabbath, as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulchre.

 The women hurried away from the tomb, afraid yet filled with joy.
 As we enter into prayer, let us carry that same "holy joy" into the presence of our living Savior.Ā